nandelic2022/MULTI_TBVE_AMD/README.md

 The material available on this repository contains the results and suplementary materials for article currently under review process for the article entitled:
-Application of Symbolic Classifiers and Multi-Ensemble Threshold Techniques for Android Malware Detection The material contains the best symbolic expressions obtained using GPSC with following dataset variations:
+Application of Symbolic Classifiers and Multi-Ensemble Threshold Techniques for Android Malware Detection It should be noted that the investigation was conducted on the publically available dataset: https://www.kaggle.com/datasets/joebeachcapital/tuandromd
+The material contains the best symbolic expressions obtained using GPSC with following dataset variations:
 1. Dataset with 241 input variables (all input variables)
 2. Dataset with reduced number of input variables using Random Forest Classifier